 Interest rate risk is the risk that the changes in interest rates will adversely affect the fair value of an investment.
 Interest rate risk may be mitigated by investing operating funds primarily in shorter term securities, money market funds or similar investment pools and limiting the average maturity of the portfolio.
 All deposits of the Authority were invested in demand deposit accounts at year end.

 Credit Risk

 Credit risk is the risk that an issuer or other counter party to an investment will not fulfill its obligation.
-All deposits were backed by federal deposit insurance and the Federal Home Loan Bank, both of which are agencies of the federal government.
+All deposits were backed by federal deposit insurance, an agency of the federal government.

 Foreign Currency Risk